robinz-labs/digishow-rioc/README.md

 ## How to make a RIOC Arduino ?

-1. Need an Arduino MEGA, UNO, Nano or a ESP32 board.
+1. Need an Arduino MEGA, UNO, Nano, Leonardo, Micro (or RaspberryPi Pico, ESP32 board).

 2. Open Library Manager in the Arduino IDE, find and install the library named DigiShow RIOC .